bgd-labs/aave-proposals-v3/src/20231102_Multi_AaveFundingUpdates/AaveFundingUpdates.md

 Swap the following asset holdings to GHO:

-- All Aave ARC aUSDC (56,843.44 units at time of writing)
+- All available aTUSD that can be redeemed (57,373.85 units at time of writing)
+- 500k units of DAI held in Treasury (received from Polygon bridge)

+Swap the following asset holdings to USDC (there is no GHO / ETH oracle thus these tokens cannot be swapped to GHO directly):

 - All GUSD (18,464.03 units at time of writing)
-- All available aTUSD that can be redeemed (57,373.85 units at time of writing)
 - All UST (893,257.63 units at time of writing)
-- 500k units of DAI held in Treasury (received from Polygon bridge)

 ## References